 ASUS PG32UQX 144Hz IPS model with VESA DisplayHDR 1400As an Amazon Associate I earn from qualifying purchases made using the “Buy” button at the bottom of this post.
 Where possible, you'll be redirected to your nearest store.
 Further information on supporting our work.

-Update: Various updates from new product page.
+Update: Update on availability.
 News piece below initially published 6th January 2020.

 A 32” IPS-type (In-Plane Switching or similar) panel is used, specifically the M320QAN02.6 AUO AHVA (Advanced Hyper Viewing Angle).
-This has a 3840 x 2160 (‘4K’) UHD resolution, 1000:1 typical static contrast (local dimming deactivated), 178°/178° horizontal/vertical viewing angles and light matte anti-glare screen surface.
+This has a 3840 x 2160 (‘4K’ UHD) resolution, 1000:1 typical static contrast, 178°/178° horizontal/vertical viewing angles and ‘light’ to ‘very light’ matte anti-glare screen surface.
 A 144Hz refresh rate is supported alongside Nvidia G-SYNC, with the full hardware module included to offer advantages such as variable overdrive.
 This is a ‘G-SYNC Ultimate’ monitor, which marries G-SYNC technology with strong HDR performance.
 ULMB (Ultra Low Motion Blur) features as a strobe backlight alternative to G-SYNC.
 The monitor has a flicker-free Quantum Dot Mini LED backlight (FALD – Full Array Local Dimming) with 1152 individually controlled dimming zones.
 This offers a peak luminance of 1400 cd/m² (500 cd/m² SDR) and a 98% DCI-P3 (160% sRGB) colour gamut.
 This very capable backlight solution is coupled with true 10-bit colour support, allowing the monitor respond to HDR10 content in a very dynamic fashion – it is VESA DisplayHDR 1400 certified, the ‘highest level’ currently certified for by VESA.
 A 4ms grey to grey response time is specified, but as usual approach with caution.

 The ROG styling is continued at the rear, with patterned matte black plastic separated from smoother matte black plastic elements with a chrome strip.
 Additional grey coloured and orange elements are also included.
 There is a ROG ‘eye’ logo towards the top right, an RGB LED feature that can be controlled in the OSD (‘Aura RGB’) or using Software (‘Aura Sync’).
 The stand offers full ergonomic flexibility and based on similar designs should be detachable to make way for an alternative 100 x 100mm VESA solution if preferred.
 The ports face downwards beneath a removable port cover and include; DP 1.4, 3 HDMI 2.0 ports, 2 USB 3.1 ports (plus upstream) and a 3.5mm headphone jack.
 A USB 2.0 port is located at the top of the monitor alongside a tripod socket for easy camera connectivity and mounting.
 DSC (Display Stream Compression) is included to allow the full feature set to be simultaneously supported via DP 1.4 – Full Range RGB 10-bit colour at up to 3840 x 2160 @144Hz, with HDR and VRR active as well if desired.
-VRR support (Adaptive-Sync) is included via HDMI, although this is HDMI 2.0 so the maximum refresh rate will be limited to 60Hz at the native resolution.
-120Hz is supported via HDMI at lower resolutions, however.
+VRR support (Adaptive-Sync) is included via HDMI, too.
+3840 x 2160 @120Hz is supported via HDMI 2.0 for the Xbox Series X using 4:2:2 reduced chroma (chroma subsampling).
+This will work just fine for SDR gaming on the console, however.

 Further information can be found on the manufacturer’s website.
-The monitor was briefly listed for pre-order on the ASUS store in the US for $2999.99, with the monitor due for wider release shortly.
+The monitor was briefly listed for pre-order on the ASUS store in the US for $2999.99, with the monitor due for release by the end of May 2021.